udexon/Multiweb/README.md

 3. PhosPay can play a significant role in this as it can revolutionize online finance, facilitating borderless transactions by Investors from literally unknown corners of the Earth.

 In summary, we are not advocating Marxist style land ownership reforms via armed revolutions.
-However, thanks to the pervasiveness of Internet and technologies, we can facilitate land acquisition by affected individuals in a truly borderless, and ID-less world, thus fundamentally improve the livelihood of population much greater than any past Marxist revolutions may address.
+However, thanks to the pervasiveness of Internet and technologies, we can facilitate land acquisition by affected individuals in a truly borderless, and ID-less world, thus fundamentally improve the livelihood of populations much greater than any past Marxist revolutions may address.

 <hr>